Ernst Toller: Life and career

 Toller was born in 1893 into a Jewish family in Samotschin, Germany (now Szamocin, Poland).
 He was the son of Ida (Kohn) and Max Toller, a pharmacist.
 His parents ran a general store.

 At the outbreak of World War I, he volunteered for the German Army.
 After serving for 13 months on the Western Front, he suffered a complete physical and psychological collapse.
 His first drama, Transformation (Die Wandlung, 1919), was wrought from his wartime experiences.

 Together with leading anarchists, such as B. Traven and Gustav Landauer, and Toller's party, the Independent Social Democratic Party of Germany (USPD), Toller was involved in the short-lived 1919 Bavarian Soviet Republic.
 The communists were against the founding of a communist republic at this point.
 He served as president from 6 April to 12 April.
 Communists agitated against Toller and his councils and sent speakers into soldiers barracks to announce that the Council Republic did not deserve to be defended.
-He issued numerous decrees, the press was socialised, the mining industry was socialised, and the eight-hour working day made legally binding.
+He issued numerous decrees, almost all of which remained unrealised: the press was to be socialised, the mining industry was to be socialised, and the eight-hour working day made legally binding.
 He decreed that citizens could withdraw only 100 marks per day from the banks, and issued reassurance to the workers that these measures were directed against the major capitalists who were attempting to take money abroad.
 A decree was made against exorbitant rents.
 His government members were not always well-chosen.
 For instance, the Foreign Affairs Deputy Dr. Franz Lipp (who had been admitted several times to psychiatric hospitals) informed Vladimir Lenin via cable that the ousted former Minister-President, Johannes Hoffmann, had fled to Bamberg and taken the key to the ministry toilet with him.
-On April 13, 1919 the Communist Party seized power, with Eugen Leviné as their leader.
+On 13 April 1919 the Communist Party seized power, with Eugen Leviné as their leader.
 In May 1919, the republic was defeated by the Freikorps.

 The noted authors Max Weber and Thomas Mann testified on Toller's behalf when he was tried for his part in the revolution.
-He was sentenced to five years in prison and served his sentence in the prisons of Stadelheim, Neuburg, Eichstätt.
-From February 1920 until his release, he was in the fortress of Niederschönenfeld, where he spent 149 days in solitary confinement and 24 days on hunger strike.
+He was sentenced to five years in prison and served his sentence in the prisons of Stadelheim, Neuburg and Eichstätt.
+From February 1920 until his release, he did most of his time in the fortress of Niederschönenfeld, where he spent 149 days in solitary confinement and 24 days on hunger strike.